samsummer009/RVX/README.md

 - [j-hc](https://github.com/j-hc) for creating this amazing builder.
 - [Kevinr99089](https://github.com/kevinr99089) for providing assistance with the builder.
 - [KitsunedFox](https://github.com/KitsunedFox) for the idea of the Obtainium tutorial.
+- [peternmuller](https://github.com/peternmuller) for maintaining and improving this builder.
+- I have customized the patch options to better suit my preferences and requirements.
 - And of course, the [ReVanced](https://github.com/ReVanced) team, [inotia00](https://github.com/inotia00) and [anddea](https://github.com/anddea) for their work on the ReVanced apps!

 ## License